Cirkit Designer Logo

 Usage Instructions

-• Ensure the coil voltage matches the rated 24V DC to avoid damage.
+• Avoid Coil Overvoltage: Ensure the control voltage does not exceed the rated 24V DC to prevent coil damage.

 Example: Connecting Kontaktor 1 to an Arduino UNO